emilyjspencer/Notes/JavaScript/fetching_data.md

 * jQuery's $.ajax() function can be used to make requests.
 * Axios

-* Axios is a promise-based (just like Fetch) client HTTP API based on the XMLHttpRequest interface provided by browsers
+* Axios is a promise-based (just like Fetch) client HTTP API based on the XMLHttpRequest interface provided by browsers.
+* It allows for the sending of asynchronous HTTP requests to REST endpoints and the performing of CRUD operations.
+* It can be used with vanilla JavaScript or libraries such as React.
 * Requests with Axios will default to 'get' if no method is specified

 Making a post request with axios: